charlenetolentino/mattsnotes/401-main/reading401-14.md

 Questions:

-- What’s the difference between a FIFO and a standard queue?
+- Who’s the difference between a FIFO and a standard queue?
   - FIFO is processed just once where a standard queue brings the possibility of multi process

 - How can the server be assured a message was properly received?
   - by adding a response functionally to the console

-- What classic design pattern is best represented by event driven programming?
+- Who classic design pattern is best represented by event driven programming?
   - Observe?

 - How do you test an event driven system?